Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_performance/geo_performance.md

 This query finished in about 40 seconds.

+> aside positive
-Note: if you want, you can use [this tool](https://clydedacruz.github.io/openstreetmap-wkt-playground/) to visualize the search area.
+>  Note: if you want, you can use [this tool](https://clydedacruz.github.io/openstreetmap-wkt-playground/) to visualize the search area.
 You can put the search polygon from the query above and click Plot Shape.

-Now you search using the query with SO:
+Now you'll do the same search using the query with SO enabled:
 ```
 SELECT pickup_location AS GEOG
 FROM GEOLAB.PERFORMANCE.NY_TAXI_RIDES_SO